ultraseedbox/USB-Docs/UltraSeedbox Policies and Security/UltraSeedbox Policies/Data Handling Policy.md

     * Disk space
     * Quota disk space (your allocated disk space)
     * Physical disk space
-* UltraSeedbox Team
+* Ultraseedbox Team
-  * In addition to the metrics above, the UltraSeedbox team uses Sentry.io to quickly aggregate all metrics from all of the servers and warn the team of any errors in any servers.
+  * In addition to the metrics above, the Ultraseedbox team uses Sentry.io to quickly aggregate all metrics from all of the servers and warn the team of any errors in any servers.
   * Server metrics can be used for support inquiries and to investigate any resource abuse in any server.
 * **Retention**
   * Indefinite

 #### Authentication Logs
-##### UltraSeedbox Control Panel Login Attempts
+##### Ultraseedbox Control Panel Login Attempts
 * **Uses**
   * Any invalid access accepts are logged into Django Suit, which bars the user from logging into the UCP after a certain number of attempts for a certain period of time.
 This includes the following:
     * Username, as inputted by the user